salernolabs/bootstrap-pagination/README.md

-# bootstrap-pagination
+# pagination
-A simple class that just wraps some pagination stuff and builds bootstrap HTML.
+A simple class that just wraps some pagination stuff and can build bootstrap HTML.

 ## Installation